gocd/docs.go.cd/content/installation/performance_tuning.md

 As the number of pipelines, agents and concurrent users increase in your setup, GoCD server may have to be scaled up by adding more memory and cores.

-If you have questions or have custom requirements, please contact support@thoughtworks.com to help with capacity planning for GoCD server

 ### Things to Remember

 #### Server